esamattis/yalr/README.md

 ## Options

-Possible options for the YARLFile, node.js API and the command line.
+Options for the YARLFile, node.js API and the command line.

 ### port

-Port listen to.
+Port to listen to.

-Default: 35729
+*Default: 35729*

 ### path